The Wild Boys (film): Cast

+Production

+The Wild Boys was written and directed by Bertrand Mandico in his feature directorial debut.
+It was produced by Ecce Films, with Emmanuel Chaumet and Mathilde Delaunay serving as producers, Pascale Granel as director of photography, Laure Saint-Marc as editor, and with a score composed by Pierre Desprats.

 Release

-The film premiered in the 74th Venice International Film Festival under the International Critics' Week and won the Mario Serandrei – Hotel Saturnia Award for the Best Technical Contribution.
+The film premiered at the 74th Venice International Film Festival under the International Critics' Week, where it won the Mario Serandrei – Hotel Saturnia Award for the Best Technical Contribution.
+UFO Distribution released the film theatrically in France on 28 February 2018.

+The streaming service Mubi released the film in the United States on 14 September 2018.

 Reception

-The Wild Boys received mostly positive reviews from critics upon its release.
-On Rotten Tomatoes, the film holds an approval rating of 89% based on 18 reviews.
+The Wild Boys received mostly positive reviews from critics.
+On Rotten Tomatoes, the film holds an approval rating of 90% based on 21 reviews; the site's critics consensus states: "Debuting writer-director Bertrand Mandico's The Wild Boys impresses with the breadth of its ambitions -- and the skill with which they're often triumphantly realized."
 On Metacritic it has a weighted average score of 64 out of 100, based on 5 critics, indicating "generally favorable reviews".
+AlloCiné, a French cinema site, gave the film an average rating of 3.6/5, based on a survey of 27 French reviews.

 Cath Clarke of The Guardian called the film an "uninhibited, deeply bizarre sex-swap drama".
 She wrote: "Some might find the movie outrageously self-indulgent, but I was drawn into its hermetically sealed world of oddness – and Mandico pays attention to character to a degree that experimental film-makers often don’t bother with. [...]
 Mandico has made a wildly strange debut, striking enough to make you sit up and pay attention."
 Andrew Todd of Birth.Movies.Death noted that "there's also a robust streak of eroticism running through the whole film."
 He wrote: "It’s the kind of eroticism that would probably make you feel dirty if you really interrogated what you were watching, but it’s achieved with such wide-eyed innocence and tactile texture that you never even think about doing so."

+Accolades

-Film magazine Cahiers du cinéma ranked The Wild Boys #1 in its 2018 list of Top Ten films.
+French film magazine Cahiers du Cinéma named The Wild Boys the best film of 2018.